beauvilerobed/twity-microblog-app/README.md

 # twityclone
-Allow users to exchange small elements of content such as short sentences also called, short posts, quick thoughts ranging from followers to everyone.
+Allow users to exchange small elements of content such as short sentences, short posts, quick thoughts ranging from followers to everyone.